JSTOR-Labs/plant-humanities/dragon_tree/README.md

 	url="IMG_9319.jpg">
 {#paragraph11}

 But even in the face of this acute anthropogenic pressure, the great dragon tree at Orotava persisted.
-Struck by the tree’s size, age, and enduring spirit, Ledru remarks on how even the most environmentally malicious conquistadors respected this dragon tree.
+Struck by the tree’s size, age, and enduring spirit, Ledru remarked on how even the most environmentally malicious conquistadors respected this dragon tree.
 Perhaps, then, to Humboldt’s delight, Ledru estimated that this special tree would easily live another one-hundred-fifty to two-hundred years.[^ref16]
 <param ve-storiiies
 	id="7b1dr">
 {#paragraph12}

 Unfortunately, the Orotava centenary dragon tree did not outlive Humboldt and Ledru’s visits by very long.
-In 1819, a storm first cut off one of its branches, and in 1867, a hurricane-like tempest broke them all off.[^ref17] Despite this inauspicious demise, the tree’s image remains associated with the Canary Islands today, and it is still frequently featured prominently in images of Orotava.
+In 1819, a storm first broke one of its branches, and in 1867, a hurricane-like tempest broke them all off.[^ref17] Despite this inauspicious demise, the tree’s image remains associated with the Canary Islands today, and it is still frequently featured prominently in images of Orotava.
 Furthermore, both naturalists’ accounts of their encounters with the dragon tree in its native environment stand as proof of its power to equally excite scientific and aesthetic imagination, promote environmental concerns, and reinforce colonial dynamics.
 <param ve-image
 	title="Window in the town hall of Orotava, showing the dragon tree for which the town is famous." url="https://upload.wikimedia.org/wikipedia/commons/3/38/Orotava_Ayuntamiento_04.jpg">